Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

 First semester classes will consist of three lectures per week and two tutorials per week.
+First semester JAPA131 is internally assessed, so does not have a final exam.

 - GENKI (I) The Japan Times (chapter 1~chapter 7 will be covered) Textbook and Workbook (both available at the University Book Shop)